ArcoNightshade/LyonOS-V2/README.md

 #### LyonOS V2 - New and *improved!*

-LyonOS is my personal, opinionated Linux distribution based on NixOS.
-This repository contains all the configuration files to replicate my complete desktop environment (ricing) on any machine.
+LyonOS is my personal Linux distribution based on NixOS.
+This repository contains all the flake that I use on my laptop, desktop, and VMs.

-If you appreciate the philosophy of a declarative and reproducible operating system and enjoy a minimalist and highly customized desktop, LyonOS might be a good starting point for you.

 ---
 ### Setup